ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - word-addressing - each address points to a word of data, word size is platform dependent
 - address space - a 32-bit systems can address 2^32 addresses
     - so if it's byte-addressable then a 32 bit system can address 4 GiB(gibibytes) of data
+- dangling pointer - pointer pointing to memory that is invalid, e.g. memory was released or not owned by program
 ### PASS BY VALUE VS REFERENCE
 - confusing and really not a good question or classification
 - pass-by-refernce really means a language feature, very uncommon